BhavyaChaturvedi20/Open-Invention-Hackeeqat-/README.md

 # Open-Invention-Hackeeqat-
-Explaination of Team Hackeeqat HackOff v3.0 Hackathon Project.
+Explanation of Team Hackeeqat HackOff v3.0 Hackathon Project.

 The Avian Eye aims to identify various bird species.
 Our project consists of two parts- Machine Learning Model and Web Application.